-In a DUI case, after they pull you over, the police will often have you do roadside tests, which are referred to as field sobriety tests (FSTs).
+In a DUI case, after they pull you over, the police will often have you do roadside tests, which are referred to a as field sobriety tests (FSTs).
 One is the Horizontal Gaze Nystagmus (HGN) test.
-In this test the police officer will stand in front of you and move his finger or a pen back and forth in front of your face and tell you to follow it with your eyes without moving your head.
+In this test the police officer will stand in front of you and move his finger or a pen back and forth in front of your face and have you follow it with your eyes without moving your head.
 If you do this test and your eyes show Nystagmus, which is involuntary jerking of the eye, this is an indication of being under the influence of alcohol.

 Another test they will often have you do is the Walk and Turn test.
 This is a test in which you walk a straight line, heel to toe, nine steps forward, turn around and walk nine steps back.
 They will often demonstrate this but they won't say anything else.
-If you use your arms to balance, (which is completely natural) or if your heel is not close enough to your toe or if you step off the (real or imaginary) line, these are clues that you have failed the test.

-The police will say that this indicates that you are under the influence of alcohol.
+If you use your arms to balance, (which is completely natural) or if your heel is not close enough to your toe or if you step off the (real or imaginary) line, these are clues that you have failed the test the police will say that that this indicates that you are under the influence of alcohol.
 Therefore, you will fail.
 It's very difficult to pass this test.
-The scoring is subjective; you are not informed of some things that you are not supposed to do, i.e. use your arms for balance.
-Or maybe your heel is not close enough to your toe, but you were never given an exact distance between your heel and toe that would be considered too far apart.
+The scoring is subjective, you are not informed of some things that you are not supposed to do, i.e. use your arms for balance.
+Or maybe your heel is not close enough to your toe., but you were never given an exact distance between your heel and toe that would be considered too far apart.

 A third test that is often given is called the One Leg Stand.
 You must hold one leg up off the ground for 30 seconds.
-Many times the officer will have you count one one thousand, two one thousand, three one thousand etc. until you reach 30.
-Some people can't pass this test stone-cold sober and others have medical conditions that might make this very difficult, i.e. inner ear problems or prior surgeries to the legs.
-Most people don't normally hold 1 foot up for 30 seconds.
-It is unnatural.
+Many times the officer will have you count One -one thousand, two one thousand, 3 one thousand etc until you reach 30.
+Some people can't pass this test stone-cold sober and others have medical conditions, that might make this very difficult, i.e. inner ear problems prior surgeries to the legs.
+Most people don't normally hold 1 foot up for 30 seconds It is unnatural.
 The interesting thing is whether the police officer reads you your Miranda Rights or not, it doesn't matter because the field sobriety tests are not testimonial.
-You didn't SAY anything that incriminated yourself; it was your actions.
+You didn't SAY anything that incriminated yourself.
+It was your actions.

-What Are Some Misconceptions About Miranda Rights?
+What Are Some Misconceptions Regarding Miranda Rights?

 One common misconception is if they don't read you your rights, then the case will be dismissed.
 This is not the law.
-Any statements that you made were incriminating, while in police custody (you were not free to leave).
-If you were not read your Miranda Rights, those statements must be suppressed by law.
+Any statements that you made that were incriminating, while in police custody (you were not free to leave), if you were not read your Miranda Rights, those statements must be suppressed by law.
 But it doesn't mean that your case is automatically dismissed.

-For example, if you shot someone and you're charged with battery with a deadly weapon, with substantial bodily harm and police take you into custody, if they don't read you your Miranda Rights, they ask you what happened, and you say, "I shot Johnny," that would be incriminating.
-Based on that statement, you could NOT be convicted, assuming your lawyer had filed a motion to suppress the statement
+For example, if you shot someone and you're charged with battery with a deadly weapon, with substantial bodily harm and police take you into custody, if they don't read you your Miranda Rights, and you say, "I shot Johnny," (If it's not suppressed) that would be incriminating.
+Based on that statement, you could be convicted.

 In addition to your statement, if there is someone there who says, "Yes, I saw Mr. X shoot Johnny."
-Even if they suppress your statements, you could be convicted.
+Even if they suppress your statements, you would be convicted.
 If there is additional evidence such as an eyewitness you can still be convicted, and your case won't be thrown out.